-Justice Probe Into Bias At Tech Companies Should Include Democrats, California AG Says
+DOJ Probe Into Bias At Tech Companies Should Include Democrats, California AG Says

 "Twitter does not use political ideology to make any decisions, whether related to ranking content on our service or how we enforce our rules.
 We believe strongly in being impartial, and we strive to enforce our rules impartially.
 We do not shadowban anyone based on political ideology.
 In fact, from a simple business perspective and to serve the public conversation, Twitter is incentivized to keep all voices on the platform."

 The matter of free speech on social media is complex.
-As private companies, tech giants already decide what type of behavior they would or would not tolerate on their own platforms.
+As private companies, tech giants already decide what type of behavior they will or will not tolerate on their own platforms.
 For example, they regularly remove offensive or hateful posts, even though there are no laws on this.

 Last week, Twitter permanently shut down accounts of conspiracy theorist Alex Jones and his outlet InfoWars, citing violations of its policy on abusive behavior.
 Jones faced similar bans last month from Google's YouTube, Facebook, Apple and Spotify.
-Jones, who's known for peddling sensational falsehoods about the Sandy Hook shooting and other tragedies, has accused tech companies of censorship.
+Jones, who is known for peddling sensational falsehoods about the Sandy Hook shooting and other tragedies, has accused tech companies of censorship.

 The decision-making about the right balance of speech on social media becomes ever trickier if federal officials and elected politicians such as state attorneys general begin to weigh in.
 And the DOJ's move is making at least one conservative advocacy group uncomfortable.